Live export: Campaigns

+On 1 February 1995, English animal rights activist Jill Phipps was crushed to death under a lorry during a protest to stop the air export of live calves for veal near Coventry Airport.

+The Battle of Brightlingsea refers to a series of protests by animal rights supporters held in Brightlingsea, England, between 16 January and 30 October 1995, to prevent the export of livestock through the town.

-In the United Kingdom, animal welfare group Compassion in World Farming has named live exports of sheep and cattle “cruel and unnecessary”.
-Most UK live animal exports currently ship out of the Port of Ramsgate.
-In June 2011 a Ramsgate Town Councillor, Ian Driver, spoke out in opposition to live exports.
-On September 12, 2012, 46 sheep were euthanised after injuries inflicted due to transportation faults at the Port of Ramsgate.
+The trade in live exports was ended in 1996 due to an outbreak of mad cow disease.
+In 2006 this ban was lifted after which most UK live animal exports left out of the Port of Ramsgate and Port of Dover.
+In June 2011 a Ramsgate Town councillor, Ian Driver, spoke out in opposition to live exports.

+Following a suspension of the trade a consignment of sheep left Dover for Calais during the night of 21–22 December 2010.
+On 12 September 2012, 46 sheep were euthanised after injuries inflicted due to transportation faults at the Port of Ramsgate.
 A temporary suspension on live exports from the Port was called by the Thanet Council.